-All Board and Commission members, officials and employees of the Frederick County Government are covered and are subject to the provisions of the Frederick County Ethics Ordinance.
+All Board and Commission members, officials and employees of the Frederick County Government are covered and are subject to the provisions of the Frederick County Ethics Law.
 The Frederick County Board of Education members and employees, the Frederick County State’s Attorney, the Frederick County Sheriff and the officials and employees of the Courts are not a part of the Frederick County Government and therefore are not covered by this law.
 All of those persons are covered by similar ethics laws.

 Members of the Commission are volunteers who serve without compensation.
 Seven regular members and 1 alternate member are appointed to the Commission by the County Executive and confirmed by the County Council for terms of 3 years each.
 Members elect a chairperson, who presides at the meetings.

 The main duties and activities of the Ethics Commission are: